deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ## Upgradeable Pool Contract and mutable reserve parameters

-Specifically to the _Prime_ instance there is an additional Steward contract called `EdgeRiskSteward` which calls changes to the risk parameters.
+Specifically to the Aave v3 Prime instance there is an additional Steward contract called `EdgeRiskSteward` which calls changes to the risk parameters.
 The new values for the parameters are pushed on-chain by the Risk Oracle by Chaos Labs.

 ![Reserve Parameter Control](./diagrams/Aave_V3_Prime_Reserve_Parameter_Control.png)